XanaduAI/pennylane-datasets/content/other/low-depth-image-circuits/imagenette/using_this_dataset.md

 - The class labels are integers from 0 to 9.
 - Implementing the circuits in this dataset and obtaining the final state with PennyLane's `qml.state()` outputs a state vector.
 This state vector must be processed to recover the original image.
 - The dataset contains two circuits per image: those with a depth of four, which are shallower, and those with a depth of eight, which provide more accurate approximations of the exact state.
+- The exact_state entry contains a list of numpy arrays representing MCRQI states that exactly encode Imagenette images.
+This significantly increases the file size and can be omitted during download if not needed.

 **Example usage**